nawaranasser/DEPI-final-project/README.md

-# 📦 Bookstore Project 2: Local Development with Docker Compose
+# 📦 Bookstore Project 2

 This repository contains the **Bookstore application** setup for local development using **Docker Compose**, with separate containers for Frontend and Backend.

 It is designed to run locally, ready for testing, development, or pushing to Docker/Nexus for deployment to EKS.

 ---
+Phase 1
 ## ▶️ How to Run Locally

 ### 1️⃣ Build and Run Containers